 Community Health Nursing

-About the Department
+About the Department / Course

-The Department of Community Health Nursing is one among the six departments of Faculty of Nursing, Sri Ramachandra University.
+The Department of Community Health Nursing is one among the six departments of Faculty of Nursing, Sri Ramachandra Institute of Higher Education and Research.
 The department actively participates in training, service, and research in the field of community health nursing.
 The field training is imparted in both rural and urban areas.
 The rural community health training is given at Government Primary Health Centre, Mugalivakkam (Kanchipuram District), Nemam Primary Health Centre and Rural Health and Training centre of SRMC & RI Vayallanallur under Thiruvallur district and its field practice areas include 39 villages.
 The RHTC provides preventive, curative, rehabilitative and referral services to the residents of 39 villages The urban health experience is provided under the umbrella of Urban Health and Training centre of SRMC & RI at Thiruvanmiyur.
 The department actively participates in all national health programmes implemented by Government of India and State government.
 The department laboratory with a floor area of 650.52 sq.ft, has an excellent infrastructure to aid teaching and learning activities.